-In 2013, Ms. Stipeche joined Rice University as Associate Director for the Richard Tapia Center for Excellence and Equity where she serves as project manager for various programs including the XSEDE Scholars Program, iAAMCS, and Empowering Leadership Alliance – Rice.
-She remains of counsel at the law firm of Nagorny & Stipeche, P.C.
+In 2013, Stipeche joined Rice University as associate director for the Richard Tapia Center for Excellence and Equity, where she serves as project manager for various programs, including the XSEDE Scholars Program, iAAMCS, and Empowering Leadership Alliance – Rice.
+She remains of-counsel at the law firm of Nagorny & Stipeche, P.C.